-A person who kills a bear shall submit a first premolar tooth to the Division of Natural Resources by January 31 of the year following the kill.
-The tooth should be secured to a card along with a label with the name and address of the hunter, date of kill, weapon used, whether dogs were used to kill the bear, county of kill and the game tag number, and either mailed or delivered to a DNR District Office or the DNR Elkins Operation Center.
+A person who kills a bear shall submit a first premolar tooth to the WVDNR by Jan.
+31 of the year following the kill.
+The tooth should be secured to a card along with a label with the name and address of the hunter, date of kill, weapon used, whether dogs were used to kill the bear, county of kill and the game tag number, and either mailed or delivered to a WVDNR district office or the WVDNR Elkins Operation Center.